A Simultaneous ECG-PCG Acquisition System with Real-Time Burst-Adaptive Noise Cancellation: System Overview

 \subsection{Real-time Denoising Pipeline for ECG Signals}

-The raw ECG signal is passed through three elliptic infinite impulse response filters: a $0.5$ \!Hz high-pass filter to eliminate baseline drift, a $150$ \!Hz low-pass filter to suppress high-frequency noise, and a $49.5$ - $50.5$ \!Hz bandstop filter to attenuate power-line interference.
+The raw ECG signal is passed through three elliptic infinite-impulse-response filters: a 0.5~Hz high-pass filter to eliminate baseline drift, a 150~Hz low-pass filter to suppress high-frequency noise, and a 49.5--50.5~Hz bandstop filter to attenuate power-line interference.
 Elliptic filters were chosen for their sharp roll-off and high stopband attenuation at a low filter order, making them suitable for real-time processing.